Board of Directors

-- Joyce Herold (Coordinator for Off-campus Student Services, Towson University)
+- Corey Holland (Coordinator for Off-campus Student Services, Towson University)

 This committee was formed in January 2011 to focus on issues related to the schools serving the Greater Towson area.

-This committee was formed in January 2011 to maintain and enhance the GTCCA’s relationship with the business community in Towson.
+This committee was formed in January 2011 to maintain and enhance the TCA’s relationship with the business community in Towson.

 Towson Reservoir Committee (2010-2012)